drkkbhu/EHDI-State-Level-Analysis/README.md

 ## Data

-The data used in this study are publicly available and contain no personally identifiable information (PII) or protected health information (PHI).
+The analytic datasets used in this study were constructed from publicly available data sources and contain state-year aggregated observations.
+No personally identifiable information (PII) or protected health information (PHI) is included.

+Two analytic datasets are provided:

+### Primary analysis

+`data/analysis_data_v3_EIrd_2009to2022_4282026.csv`

+The primary analysis dataset covers 2009-2022 and includes states with no more than one missing year for each required analysis variable.

+### Sensitivity analysis

+`data/analysis_data_complete_case_sensitivity_with_EIrd.csv`

+The complete-case sensitivity dataset excludes 2020 and includes only states with complete data for all required analysis variables across the 13 study years from 2009-2019 and 2021-2022.

+See `data/README.md` for detailed information about dataset construction and inclusion criteria.

 ## Software